Is World Of Hyatt Explorist Status Worth It?

 • A Guest of Honor award offers Globalist perks for a stay, so adds even more value

 This hugely enhances the value of Explorist status.
-While Explorist members don’t ordinarily get club access, breakfast, suite upgrades, etc., with all of these thresholds, you could potentially be getting those benefits on some stays.
+While Explorist members don’t ordinarily get club access, breakfast, suite upgrades, etc., with all of these thresholds, you could potentially be getting those benefits on a majority of your stays.

 Use club access awards for club lounge access